 Tip Sheets for Cutting 100 Calories & More

 Download my tip sheets for cutting 100 calories per day, vegan protein picks, and immunity-boosting foods.

 Why Weight-Loss Meal Plans are Helpful

-I don't believe in providing my clients with a super stringent meal plan for weight loss.
-So what you will find are meal planning templates that will help you lose weight.
+I don't believe in providing clients with a super stringent meal plan for weight loss.
+So what you will find in my downloads are meal-planning templates that will help you lose weight.
 Because my templates for meal planning are mix and match, the creative work is left up to you.
 And that makes weight loss fun!

-That means you have options for what to eat!
+This also means you have options for what to eat.
 If you find that it's helpful, you can outline your meals for the week in a weekly meal planner.